 Start a “move file” to keep track of estimates, receipts and other information.
-You may be able to deduct your Montana move and lower your taxes, so check with the IRS to see what expenses can be deducted on your next tax return.
+You may be able to deduct your Bozeman move and lower your taxes, so check with the IRS to see what expenses can be deducted on your next tax return.

 Gather medical and dental records, including prescriptions and shot records.
 Ask your existing doctors if they can refer you to care providers in your new city.

 Arrange to have school records transferred to your children’s new school district and/or daycare.
 Involve your children in the moving process, from picking out the new home to packing their toys.
 Relocating can be a “scary” adventure, so make sure you talk to your family about the move.
 Talk about your new Montana community and discuss how to make new friends.